libreswitch/ops/docs/ParticipateHome.md

 Mailing Lists
 -------------

-The OpenSwitch community uses Google Groups for mailing list communications.
+The OpenSwitch community has a mailing [list](http://lists.openswitch.net) communications.
 Please subscribe to this mailing list to stay current with discussions around OpenSwitch development.